 This article is the official UK contractor expenses guide from Contractor Advice UK.
-The advice here applies to UK limited company contractors with regard to what expenses can I claim as a contractor.
-However, most tips in the article also apply to small and medium business owners.
-Within this guide, we will look at contracting expenses (UK) and investigate what are business expenses for contractors.
-In addition, we will look at many different types of company expense.
-Contractor and small business owner costs and expenses will cover a wide range and many of these have certain rules around what you can claim.
-We will also investigate what can you expense as a contractor when you run your own business and what are allowable business expenses (UK) for your company.
+When we consider what expenses can I claim as a contractor, what should we think about?
+Besides the advice in this article being aimed at UK limited company contractors, most tips also apply to small and medium business owners too.
+Within this business expenses guide, we’ll look at UK limited company contracting expenses and investigate what are business expenses for contractors.
+In addition, we’ll look at a contractor expenses list which includes many different types of company expense.
+Indeed, contractor and small business owner costs and expenses cover a wide range.
+In addition, many of these have certain rules to consider before you can make a business expense claim.

 `The cost incurred is `wholly, exclusively and necessary for your business.’

 The above means that a contractor’s expenses will be in line with their company’s business engagements and activities.
-Furthermore, this also means that the limited company expenses you claim should not include any personal element.
-In contrast, you may incur a personal element with certain costs such as phone or computer use.
+Furthermore, this also means that the limited company expenses and the contractor’s tax deductions which you make a business expense claim for should not include any personal element.
+In contrast, as part of the items on your contractor list of expenses, you may incur a personal element with certain costs such as phone or computer use.
 However, when such amounts are only minor, HMRC will accept this.

 Further initial thoughts